Medina, Ohio: Education

 The Medina City School District serves the city.
 It has one high school, two middle schools, one alternative school (for students with behavioral problems), one preschool (for children aged 3–5 with disabilities) and five elementary schools.
 The newest elementary schools are Eliza Northrop and Ralph E. Waite Elementary School, both opened for the 2009–10 school year.
-Both Garfield and Heritage Elementary School were closed at the end of the 2023–24 school year due to redistricting, with the former Garfield Elementary School becoming the Medina City School District's Board of Education office.
+Both Garfield Elementary School and Heritage Elementary School were closed at the end of the 2023–24 school year due to redistricting.
 The current schools in the Medina City School District are: